Viber/viber-bot-java/README.md

 All I/O calls are directly executed on the same thread they were initially called on.

 ### Can I make I/O calls asynchronous and still retain thread-safety for my bot?
 Yes.
-You can pass an environment variable to control the I/O thread pool:
+You can pass an system property to control the I/O thread pool:

 `com.viber.bot.executor.strategy=[DIRECT|THREAD]` (default is DIRECT)